-SOCIAL WORK PRACTICUM-I
+SOCIAL WORK PRACTICUM- I

-Course Number: SWP 01 Number of Credits: 4 (Four)
+Course Number: SWP 01

+Number of Credits: 3 (Three)

-- ➤ To get exposure to different Social issues and Social Welfare Agencies. - ➤ To get acquainted with structure, functioning and staffing pattern and activities of the Organization. - > To observe and develop a spirit of enquiry.
+- > To get exposure to different Social issues and Social Welfare Agencies. - To get acquainted with structure, functioning and staffing pattern and activities of the Organization. - > To observe and develop a spirit of enquiry.

 The First Year Students will be taken to Observation visits to various NGO's/Hospitals/Industries and Social welfare agencies in and around Tamil Nadu to expose the students to the various agencies and their functioning.
-The Students will have to organize and conduct Group projects on Social issues on problems of their choice in consultation with their Faculty supervisor and are expected to submit a report. to the department .
-The students will be evaluated on the basis of the reports of the field practicum and group projects through a Viva -voce examination.
+The Students will have to organise conduct Group projects on Social issues and problems of their choice and are expected to submit a report.
+The students will be evaluated on the basis of a Viva -voce examination.